Félix Correia

-Félix Alexandre Andrade Sanches Correia (born 22 January 2001) is a Portuguese professional footballer who plays as a winger for French club Lille.
+Félix Alexandre Andrade Sanches Correia (born 22 January 2001) is a Portuguese professional footballer who plays as a winger for club Sevilla, on loan from club Lille.

 Club career

 Manchester City

 Manchester City loaned Correia to Jong AZ for the 2019–20 season.
 On 23 August 2019, he made his Eerste Divisie debut for Jong AZ against TOP Oss.
 Correia ended the season with 23 appearances, scoring three goals and providing five assists.

 Juventus U23

 On 30 June 2020, Juventus agreed to sign Correia on a five-year deal, on a swap deal with Pablo Moreno heading the other way.
 Correia scored his first goal and made his first assist for Juventus U23 on his Serie C debut, on 28 September 2020, against Pro Sesto, helping his side win 2–1.

 Juventus

 Senior debut

 Correia was first called-up for the first team on 13 January 2021, in a Coppa Italia game against Genoa.
 He made his senior debut on 2 May, coming off the bench for Juan Cuadrado in the 83rd minute in a 2–1 league win against Udinese.